shynnobi/vite-powerflow/docs/github-permissions-setup.md

       - **Workflows:** Read and write.
     - **Metadata:** Read-only (standard, usually default for most tokens).
 7. Click "Generate token".
 8.  **Important:** Copy the token immediately.
-You will not be ableable to see it again.
+You will not be able to see it again.

 ### B. Configuring `GH_PAT` for the Development Environment (CLI & AI Tools)